-Finance and Operations customers should complete a Pre go-live review with the Microsoft FastTrack team before they request their production environment.
+All Finance and Operations customers must complete a go-live review with the Microsoft FastTrack team before their production environment can be deployed.
+This assessment should be successfully completed before you request your Production environment.
 If you aren't familiar with Microsoft FastTrack, see Microsoft FastTrack for Dynamics 365 overview.

 - If you have 150 or more seats, and a Microsoft solution architect is assigned to your project, the solution architect will contact you.